rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 Coverage instrumentation is performed on the MIR with a [MIR pass][mir-passes] called [`InstrumentCoverage`][mir-instrument-coverage].
-This MIR pass analyzes the control flow graph (CFG)--represented by MIR `BasicBlock`s--to identify code branches, and injects additional [`Coverage`][coverage-statement] statements into the `BasicBlock`s.
+This MIR pass analyzes the control flow graph (CFG)--represented by MIR `BasicBlock`s--to identify code branches, attaches [`FunctionCoverageInfo`] to the function's body, and injects additional [`Coverage`][coverage-statement] statements into the `BasicBlock`s.

 A MIR `Coverage` statement is a virtual instruction that indicates a counter should be incremented when its adjacent statements are executed, to count a span of code ([`CodeRegion`][code-region]).
-It counts the number of times a branch is executed, and also specifies the exact location of that code span in the Rust source code.
+It counts the number of times a branch is executed, and is referred to by coverage mappings in the function's coverage-info struct.

-Note that many of these `Coverage` statements will _not_ be converted into physical counters (or any other executable instructions) in the final binary.
+Note that many coverage counters will _not_ be converted into physical counters (or any other executable instructions) in the final binary.
-Some of them will be (see [`CoverageKind::Counter`]), but other counters can be computed on the fly, when generating a coverage report, by mapping a `CodeRegion` to a [`CoverageKind::Expression`].
+Some of them will be (see [`CoverageKind::CounterIncrement`]), but other counters can be computed on the fly, when generating a coverage report, by mapping a `CodeRegion` to a coverage-counter _expression_.

 As an example: